+Administrative Ruling

+- June 1973

-- -Administrative Ruling in consultation with Health Center Advisory Committee -June 1972 - HOLD CARD POLICY (Administrative Policy)
+HOLD CARD POLICY (Administrative Policy)

 1. Purpose of the Hold Card

 Michigan State University makes use of a "hold card" procedure, whereby a card is placed in a student's card packet at registration to insure that the student shall not be allowed to complete registration until the specific conditions which caused use of the hold card are met.
 Hold cards are used for the following general purposes: